Aryan-B/CookBook/reports/M4/README.md

 #The code associated with the final version of the Android app is stored in androidCode

-=#The code associated with the final version of the iOS app is stored in iosCode
+#The code associated with the final version of the iOS app is stored in iosCode

 #The web app can be found by clicking http://www.cookbookubc.ml/ or  http://35.212.227.131:3000/